 Computers speak the languages of zeroes and ones, essentially on and off signals to computer parts called transistors.
 These zeroes and ones have been translated into codes called the ASCII Binary code where every letter, number and character has an 8 digit combination of zeroes and ones.
 ASCII is the most common format for text files for computers and the internet.
 It stands for American Standard Code for Information Interchange and uses numbers to represent letters and special characters.
 The binary version uses only zeros and ones in a 8 bit (or digit) pattern.

-But it would take FOREVER to do anything if we had to anything in just zeroes and ones, so computers use other languages now, that are all based upon binary.
+But it would take FOREVER to do anything if we had to do anything in just zeroes and ones, so computers use other languages now, that are all based upon binary.
 But for today’s activity, we’re going to design with where it all started, binary.

 What do the kids get out of Candy Cane Coding?